Ultimate Grilled Cheese and Chutney Sandwich

 Instructions

-• Preheat your pan on medium-low heat
+• Preheat your pan on medium-low heat and grate the cheese(s)

 • Butter your slices of bread on the outside

-• Spread an even layer of chutney on the inside of both slices
+• Spread an even layer of chutney on the inside of one slice, pile the grated cheese onto the other side, and close it up.

 • Place the buttery sandwich into the preheated frying pan.
 Cover the pan with a lid to help melt the cheese.
 Keep an eye on the sandwich to make sure the bread isn't burning.
 After 4-5 minutes, the first side should be golden brown and the cheese should be melting nicely.